axelvaldez/radical-companies/_posts/2024/2024-04-22-organizing-radical-companies.markdown

     <li>The lawyeer has to set things up legally and for that his costs is $750, but his profit is $1,000: the $500 is paid immediately, the $1,000 beomes a loan</li>
     <li>The new franchisee pays $200 every month into the loan fund</li>
     <li>The $200 get distributed according to the terms of the loan</li>
-    <li>Alternatively, the loan gets paid relative to what is owed</li>
-    <li>In this case, $50 (20%), would go to the web page maker and $150 (80%), would go to the lawyer</li>
+    <li>Alternatively, the loan gets paid relative to what is owed: $40 (20%) would go to the web page maker and $160 (80%) would go to the lawyer</li>
-    <li>The loan may come directly from the new franchisee or from a fund created for that purpuse.
+    <li>The loan may come directly from the service provider or from a fund created for that purpuse.
 This fund would be used also in case the small bussness fails financially and fainls to pay his loans</li>
+    <li>The loan fund may be created by the service providers or by a grant</li>
    </ul>

 <h1>The Franchise</h1>